katipogluMustafa/cimrec/README.md

 > Cimrec Türkçe 'simrek' diye telafuz edilir.

 Cimrec is a framework of recommendation system algorithms.
-This framework help you to make recommendation in any programming language using the respected API for the target langauge.
+This framework help you to make recommendations in any programming language using the respected API for the target langauge.

 ## Why use cimrec?

-Cimrec gets your data as input, and based on your choice of algorithm and accuracy metrics, a high quality recommendation is provided.
+Cimrec gets your data as input, and based on your choice of algorithms and accuracy metrics, a high quality recommendation is provided.

 Cimrec also provides caching like mechanisms in order to use as minimum resources as possible.

+### Example Use Case

+* Given a user's history of movie ratings in netflix, we provide list of movies to recommend the user.

+* Given a user's list of item purchases in amazon, we provide list of products to recommend to the target user.

+* Given a movie, we provide list of similar movies to recommend the users who has watched the movie.

 ## Current Progress